intLyc/MTO-Platform/MTO/Algorithms/Single-task/Evolution Strategy/LES/Readme.md

 float32 cancellation when a high-dimensional problem has a large objective offset but very small within-generation variance.

-The checkpoint bundled with evosax is an independently meta-trained reimplementation.
-It is not the original checkpoint used for the ICLR 2023 paper and may produce different numerical results.
+The bridge explicitly loads `2023_03_les_v1.pkl` from the installed evosax package. evosax 0.2.0 also bundles `2023_10_les_v2.pkl` and otherwise selects that later checkpoint by default.

-The bridge also contains a narrowly scoped compatibility fallback for loading the evosax 0.2.0 checkpoint on recent JAX releases.
+The bridge also contains a narrowly scoped compatibility fallback for loading the v1 checkpoint on recent JAX releases.
 It discards only the legacy pickled `named_shape` metadata and restores the original JAX class immediately after loading.